briandfoy/briandfoy.github.io/_drafts/2019-01-02-it-s-not-singletons-it-s-your-language.md

 * Ensure that only one instance of a class is created.
 * Provide a global point of access to the object.

 But, these intents are not the actual intents.
-The real intent, as expressed in the rest of the description of the idea, is that a program can share something which having to coordinate with anything else that also wants to share the thing.
+The real intent, as expressed in the rest of the description of the idea, is that a program can share something without having to coordinate with anything else that also wants to share the thing.
 The stated intents are not the revealed intents

-The "one instance" leads astray the literal minded.
+The "one instance" leads astray the literal-minded.
 I don't care if there's a single instance, two instances, or some other number.
 In that regard, "Singleton" is a bad name for a pattern.
-It's pre-maturely specifying the number of things to share, and excluding from the concept that we might want to share more than one thing.
+It's prematurely specifying the number of things to share, and excluding the concept that we might want to share more than one thing.

 Some people also focus on the "global point of access" to mean it's a global variable with global state.
 Well, every class name you create is a global *point* of access.
-But, it doesn't have to be global either.
+But it doesn't have to be global either.
 Parts of the program that don't need it don't even need to know about it.

 These misapprehensions arise because the software "design patterns" are received as code, and the C++ examples come from a language that actively gets in your way because it already has opinions about how you should do things.
-The online version uses JAva:
+The online version uses Java:

 {% highlight c++ %}
 class Singleton {